TexturePacker's custom exporter format

 height | INT | height in pixels |

-Enhancing the exporter with JavaScript
+Enhancing the Exporter with JavaScript

-// the filter function
+// Define the filter function

-var MakeSelectorFilter = function(input)
+var MakeSelectorFilter = function(input) {

 var input = input.rawString();